-Traditional Mexican Chicken Pozole Verde made with comforting hominy, spicy peppers, delicious chicken and so much love.
+A Traditional Chicken Pozole Verde (Pozole Recipe or Posole) made with comforting hominy, spicy peppers, flavorful chicken and so much love.

 - 2 tomatillos, husked and halved